w3f/Grant-Milestone-Delivery/evaluations/bridgestate_1_keeganquigley.md

 ------
 process "/bin/sh -c cargo build --locked --release" did not complete successfully: exit code: 137
 ```
+Disk space doesn't seem to be an issue, please fix this for the next milestone.

 Unit tests all pass, however there are some warnings about unused variables: